nelgau/xe/README.md

 The nature of grouping and batching is left entirely up to you.
 Each group is named by a unique key and you must provide a procedure to load it.
 You might decide that no meaningful grouping exists and that's OK.
-Not every realizer needs to subdivide its members but some can benefit from the flexibility.
+Not every realizer needs to subdivide its members but some can benefit from the additional flexibility.

 If you request an object from a realizer, it will immediately provide one, at any time.
 You may return it, store it in a data structure or pass it as an argument to a method.